 Data are submitted at the end of the breeding season with a submission deadline of 31 October each year.
 When data are received, they undergo a process of checking and archiving:

-- The data submissions are filed electronically in the format received (which up to 2019 has been on the standard SRMS spreadsheet but the expectation is for more submissions to be via SRMS-online from 2020).
+- The data submissions are filed electronically in the format received.
+Up to and including 2019 most data have been received on the standard SRMS spreadsheet but following the launch of SRMS Online (https://app.bto.org/demography/srms/public/login.jsp) in April 2020 the expectation is for an increasing number of submissions to be online going forward.

 - A copy of each data submission is amalgamated with all other data received for that breeding season.